 Mountains are beautiful places to walk and climb, but with extreme beauty comes the occasional helping of danger.
 We’ve picked out ten of the most prominent accident black-spots on British mountains, explained why they’re dangerous and picked out some advice how you can avoid becoming a statistic.

-The 2013 report by the England and Wales Mountain Rescue Team said: ‘Poor navigation skills and inappropriate navigational gear figure prominently in rescuers’ reports.
-Late starts, poor reading of terrain, and the ability to modify their plans have been cited many times in these reports.’
+A report commissioned by Mountain Rescue England and Wales said: “Poor navigation skills and inappropriate navigational gear figure prominently in rescuers.”
+Late starts, poor reading of terrain, and the public’s ability to modify their plans have been cited many times in these reports.

 So that’s a start, but why are these individual blackspots potentially dangerous and what can you do to stay safe?